Trial Preparation Checklist for Litigation Teams

 Everlaw’s secure platform allows you to share your work product, annotate documents, and chat in real time during depositions — without security risks.
 Everlaw is one of the first cloud-native software solutions to become FedRAMP-certified, authorized by the U.S. Department of Justice to ensure that digital evidence remains protected at the federal level.
 Everlaw is also certified by a third-party HIPAA Compliance Assessment, an independent GDPR Compliance Readiness Assessment, and SOC 2 Type 2 certification.

-Find out more about how Storybuilder by Everlaw can become part of your trial prep team.
+Find out more about how Everlaw's Storybuilder tool can become part of your trial prep team.